simondlevy/Hackflight/msppg/README.md

 The sample [messages.json](messages.json) file specifies the messages used in Hackflight.

-## Extending

-The messages.json file currently contains just a few message specifications, but you can easily add to it by specifying additional messages from the the MSP protocol. or add some of your own new message types.

 ## Caveats

 The Java code produced by msppg.py has not been tested recently and may not even compile.